 Linguistically, and in terms of internet clickability, “Secret Service sex scandal” is a four-way winner.
 “Secret” and “sex” don’t even seem to need the word “scandal” to clarify their connotations, and in light of those three, the word “service” takes on another sense entirely.

 But yet, there was something missing, another sort of mouse bait necessary to join this new scandal with some durable longstanding narrative.
-And now we have it: the surname “Palin.”
+And now : the surname “Palin.”

 Various outlets are now reporting that one of the Secret Service agents in question once guarded Sarah Palin, and yes, posted a photo of the two of them surreptitiously on his Facebook page (add more eyeball kicks for New Media taking a sudden part in the scandal).